• Skip to primary navigation

 It's only a matter of having the ingredients or most of the ingredients since you can always change things according to your liking and different ingredients can be added.

-I love to share this side dish/snack with you and want you to try it as it is very refreshing and super light as well as a very easy one to make; keep in the fridge and eat whenever you fancy.
+I love to share this side dish/snack with you and want you to try it as it is very refreshing and super light as well as a very easy one to make; keep it in the fridge and eat whenever you fancy.

 Here are some more refreshing dishes you may like: